ebeagusamuel/GalaxyDefenders/README.md

 - The enemy Gunship
 - The enemy Chasership.

-The Gunship is the ship with the ability to shoot while the Chasership does not shot but chasers the player ship to clash into it.
+The Gunship is the ship with the ability to shoot while the Chasership does not shot but chases the player ship to clash into it.

-Contact between either of the enemy ship and the player ship will destroy both ships, so the player ship should avoid contact with any of the enmy ship while shooting at the enemy ship.
+Contact between either of the enemy ship and the player ship will destroy both ships, so the player ship should avoid contact with any of the enemy ship while shooting at the enemy ship.

 ## Others Future Features